evanwill/hello-arduino-b/content/2-code.md

 ---
 title: Arduino Code
 nav: Code
-topics: Template; Basic Config
 gallery: true
+topics: Code; Integrated Development Environment
+description: Let's use code to make an LED blink!
+This mini project will get you oriented to the UNO, the IDE, and the code that makes it do *stuff*.
 ---

-Lets make an LED blink!

 For this project all we need is an UNO board, a usb cable, and the IDE.
-This mini project will get you oriented to the UNO, the IDE, and the code that makes it do *stuff*.

 > IDE = Integrated Development Environment = an application that allows you to edit/write code, compile it, and send it to Arduino devices.